-5. Disruption– unquestionably there is disruption to any workforce during a relocation, however, it can be planned so that you continue in your existing space until your new location is ready, fully fitted out.
+5. Disruption– Any disruptions can be planned so that you continue in your existing space until your new location is ready, fully fitted out.

 An office renovation may seem like a daunting task however, there are several reasons why relocation may not be an option for your business.
 There are also some significant benefits to an office renovation that are worth careful consideration.

 1. Relocation not an option – there are several reasons why relocation may not be an option for your business;

 2. Space – if space is the only motivator for change, refurbishing your existing office can often free up space and make more effective use of the space you already occupy.
 Consider using offsite office storage facilities if required.

 a.
 Maintaining productivity during renovation may be a concern; however, engaging an office fit-out specialist with experience of projects in occupied premises will be able to advise and deliver on a schedule that will minimise disruption to all concerned.